joshuadavidthomas/django-bird-playground/docs/IMPLEMENTATION_PLAN.md

 ## **Core Architecture Overview**

-Based on the final API design, this implementation plan outlines how to build Django Playground as a client-side Django template rendering system for documentation and education.
+Based on the final API design, this implementation plan outlines how to build Django Playground as a client-side Django template rendering system for documentation and education. **This plan prioritizes production validation over feature expansion**, focusing on real-world package testing and browser compatibility as the critical path to a production-ready system.

 ### **Key Strategic Decisions**

-1. **Singleton Pattern** - One Django instance per page, shared across all examples
+1. **Singleton Pattern** - ✅ **COMPLETE** - One Django instance per page, shared across all examples
-2. **Upfront Package Collection** - Scan page for all needed packages, install once
-3. **Data Attributes as Configuration** - Declarative markup processed during init
-4. **Extend Existing Worker** - Build on current Pyodide worker foundation
+2. **Validation-First Approach** - Production validation takes priority over feature expansion
+3. **Real-World Package Testing** - Critical path for production readiness
+4. **Browser Compatibility Validation** - Essential for widespread adoption
+5. **Framework Integrations as Nice-to-Have** - Deferred to Phase 3

 ## **1. Core Architecture - Singleton Pattern**